 Some hotels rent laptop out so you can work directly off your jump drive.
 If you need Internet, there are many Internet cafes.

 I don't recommend you putting sensitive stuff on you laptop and then taking it for travel.
-They should be on a secured cloud for accessing and not physically carried. almost 6 years ago
+They should be on a secured cloud for accessing and not physically carried. about 6 years ago

 Take the attitude that you will be searched before your trip.
 If you have data that you don't want others to see, then don't take it with you.
 China is not known for its tolerant attitude towards freedom of information - being a communist country and all - and they have notoriously invasive practices when it comes to censorship of the internet.
 So expect the worst, and you'll have no problems.

-Jesse - Travel Safety Hub almost 6 years ago
+Jesse - Travel Safety Hub about 6 years ago